-Relay setting coordination shall be done at regional level by REB/RPC.
+Relay setting coordination shall be done at regional level by RPC.
+The RPCs would also identify critical locations where bus bar protection needs to be provided, if not available.

 4.8 Generating Units and Power Stations

 - a) A Generating Unit shall be capable of continuously supplying its normal rated active/reactive output within the system frequency and voltage variation range indicated at section 4.6 above, subject to the design imitations specified by the manufacturer. - b) A generating unit shall be provided with an AVR, protective and safety devices, as set out in connection agreements. - c) Each Generating Unit shall be fitted with a turbine speed governor having an overall droop characteristic within the range of 3% to 6% which shall always be in service. - d) Each Generating Unit shall be capable of instantaneously increasing output by 5% when the frequency falls limited to 105% MCR.
 Ramping back to the previous MW level (in case the increased output level can not be sustained) shall not be faster than 1% per minute.